 The DOE evaluates institutions on an annual basis for compliance with specified financial responsibility standards that include a complex formula that uses line items from the institution's audited financial statements.
 In addition, the financial responsibility standards require an institution to receive an unqualified opinion from its accountants on its audited financial statements, maintain sufficient cash reserves to satisfy refund requirements, meet all of its financial obligations, and remain current on its debt payments.
-The formula focuses on three financial ratios: (1) equity ratio (which measures the institution's capital resources, financial viability, and ability to borrow); (2) primary reserve ratio (which measures the institution's viability and liquidity); and (3) net income ratio (which measures the institution's profitability or ability to operate within its means).
-An institution's financial ratios must yield a composite score of at least 1.5 for the institution to be deemed financially responsible without the need for further federal oversight.
+The formula focuses on three financial ratios: (1) equity ratio (which measures the institution's capital resources, financial viability, and ability to borrow); (2) primary reserve ratio (which measures the institution's viability and liquidity); and (3) net income ratio (which measures the institution to be deemed financially responsible without the need for further federal oversight.
 The DOE may also apply such measures of financial responsibility to the operating company and ownership entities of an eligible institution.
 We have applied the composite score analysis to Aspen's financial statements as of and for the year ended December 31, 2011, and calculated a composite score of 1.75 out of a maximum score of 3.0.
 We therefore believe that we meet the DOE's composite score standards.
 However, our audited financial statements for the year ended December 31, 2011 contain a going concern opinion.
-Under DOE regulations, even if an institution meets all of the other financial responsibility requirements, it is not considered to be financially responsibility standards, we may be able to establish financial responsibility on an alternative basis.
+Under DOE regulations, even if an institution meets all of the other financial responsibility requirements, it is not considered to be financial responsibility standards, we may be able to establish financial responsibility on an alternative basis.
 Alternative bases include, for example: